 Vice President – David Stelle

-From the Boston area, David came out to San Francisco in 1984 after hitch-hiking through Holland and Germany.
-Earlier (1978) earned a Bachelor of Science in Mathematics from Windham College in Putney VT.
-First time in Albuquerque was for 7 years starting in 1998 after earning a Masters in Landscape Architecture from the University of Oregon and spending a summer in Rome Italy.
-He returned here mid 2016 after living in several locations in SoCal and the Bay Area, I returned to Albu-quirky in mid 2016.
-I’m interested in good design, systems thinking, software development, user interface design, pro ice hockey (Bruins, Sharks, Avs), skiing, hiking, art, music, board games, happiness and generally having fun.
+Originally from the Boston area, I came out to San Francisco in 1984 after hitch-hiking through Holland and Germany.
+Earlier (1978) I earned a Bachelor of Science in Mathematics from Windham College in Putney VT.
+First time in Albuquerque was for 7 years starting in 1998 after earning a Masters in Landscape Architecture from the University of Oregon which included a summer in Rome Italy and traveling around Switzerland.
+After living in several locations in SoCal and the Bay Area, I returned to Albu-quirky in mid 2016.
+I’m interested in good design, systems thinking, software development, user interface, pro ice hockey (Bruins, Sharks, Avs), skiing, hiking, art, music, board games, culture, happiness and generally having fun.
 I see this group as a valuable source of support and social connection for every one of its members.

 Treasurer – Richard Grady

 I am a retired accountant and have lived in Albuquerque for 6 years, but I have been a member of AHA quite a bit longer than that.
 I love music, especially classical, opera and jazz, and sing in a barbershop chorus and quartet.
 I am the treasurer of the local chapter of the Barbershop Harmony Society, and also a trumpet player who once played in the Tulsa Philharmonic.
 My other principal hobby is Tournament Bridge.
 I have three children and 10 grandchildren.
 I love movies and read voraciously.